peter-miklos/bank_tech_test/README.md

-Bank Tech Test
+Bank Tech Test in Ruby
 =================

 Description:
 -------
-The program acts as a basic little account keeping solution.
+The program acts as a simple account keeping solution.
 It lets user to create an account, make debit and credit transactions, and print a statement.
 The program manages the current balance as well.

 ### Instructions for how to run the program